rinem/jlpt-scraper/README.md

 - Specify JLPT level as flag to get the specific JLPT level grammar points
 - Get the complete list of grammar points for a JLPT level
+- Can save the data in either JSON or CSV format

 ## Technologies Used 💻
 Go, Colly